Rahul27032000/essentiallysports-assignment/README.md

 Publishing compliant content to partners while blocking or rejecting non-compliant submissions.

+## ⚙️ Config-Driven Compliance

+Partner-specific compliance rules are stored in the database (in the Partner table’s config and validationConfig fields).

+This means compliance checks can be updated instantly by modifying database configurations — no code deployment is required.

+Adding a new partner integration requires very little code; most partner behavior is controlled directly from the database for simplicity and flexibility.

 ## ⚠️ Failure Handling & Monitoring

 All compliance or publishing failures are logged in the AuditLog table.